 Over the first six weeks of this course, you'll explore the evidence on effective embedding, learning how to provide students with tasks that reinforce learning and secure it.
-You'll think about why and how different forms and timing of practice can be effective in developing fluency with knowledge and skill in your subject area, and how great teachers ensure that once-learnt material is reviewed and revisited to prevent forgetting.
+You'll think about why and how different forms of practice (deliberate, spaced, interleaved) can be effective in developing fluency with knowledge and skill in your subject area, and how great teachers ensure that once-learnt material is reviewed / revisited to prevent forgetting.

-In the final two weeks, once you have thought hard about the principles underpinning effective embedding, you'll move on to practise the act of selecting and adapting strategies for use in the classroom, based on your growing knowledge.
+In the final two weeks, once you have thought hard about the theories and techniques of embedding, you'll move on to practice the act of selecting and adapting one or two embedding strategies for use in the classroom, based on your growing knowledge.